 The Silicon Valley Small Business Development Center, 408-248-4800, is offering free services, including one-on-one advice, training and workshops, and funding help.

-Businesses are encouraged to register with the County at www.sccprc.org for upcoming solicitations and contracting opportunities.
+Santa Clara County businesses are encouraged to register with the County at www.sccprc.org for upcoming solicitations and contracting opportunities.

-The State of California has created a new one-stop website for COVID-19 resources.
+The State of California has created a one-stop website for COVID-19 resources.
 Learn how to stay healthy, resources available to Californians including unemployment and paid sick leave, and much more.

 - The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to the COVID-19 outbreak.
-Along with that, GO-Biz has shared a new FAQ for small businesses.
+Along with that, GO-Biz has shared a FAQ for small businesses.

 - The California Capital Access Program for Small Business (CalCAP SB or Program) encourages banks and other financial institutions to make loans to small businesses that have difficulty obtaining financing.
 If you own a small business and need a loan for start-up, expansion or working capital, you may receive more favorable loan terms from a lender if your loan is enrolled in the CalCAP Loan Loss Reserve Program.
 This program helps communities by providing financing to businesses that create jobs and improve the economy.
 CalCAP is a loan loss revenue program which may provide up to 100% coverage on losses as a result of certain loan defaults.
 With CalCAP portfolio support, a lender may be more comfortable underwriting small business loans.

 - The Small Business Finance Center (SBFC) partners with Financial Development Corporations to provide loan guarantees and direct loans for small businesses that experience capital access barriers.